WhiteflagProtocol/whiteflag-schoolpilot/README.md

 Once the app is up and running you can create an account in the interface.

 With your account you can create an API-group via the [Dashboard of Fennel labs](https://api.fennellabs.com/dashboard/login/).
-Via this dashboard it is also possible to accept people to this group and add tokens to theire account.
+Via this dashboard it is also possible to accept people to this group and add tokens to their account.

 ## Running the locally served app on an Android device